[Clarification of His Holiness' answers by Dr. Berzin are included within square brackets.]

 So, just think that the body has, in general, energy-channels, energy-winds, and constituent-source energy-drops, and that these three are to be purified.
 Likewise, there is the external environment, the four elements, the continents and subcontinents, and they too are to be purified.

 Now, as for Mount Meru being round, what could that be?
 That is difficult to explain.
 However, the Milky Way does have a center around which it revolves.
 The Milky Way is one billion light years across, so it has a center.
 We could set that as Mount Meru and then the shape may be OK, since it bulges at the top and is round.

 Kalachakra and Tibetan Medicine

-Berzin: The internal Kalachakra teachings explain the energy-winds and so on.
+The internal Kalachakra teachings explain the energy-winds and so on.
 What is the relation of internal Kalachakra and Tibetan medicine?

-Now if you ask what specific points in Tibetan medicine derive from Kalachakra, there is the formula for making one of the precious pills ngulchu-tsodey (dngul-chu rtso-sde) out of mercury.
+Now if you ask what specific points in Tibetan medicine derive from Kalachakra, there is the formula for making one of the precious pills ngulchu-tsode (dngul-chu rtso-sde) out of mercury.
 This comes from The Kalachakra Condensed Tantra.
 There is some mention of it in The Hevajra Two-Chapter Tantra (rTags-gnyis), but much more explanation in Kalachakra.
-The making of ngulchu-tsodey pills comes from the practice of the fourteenth-century Nyingma mahasiddha Drubtob Ogyen Lingpa (Grub-thob O-rgyan gling-pa).
+The making of ngulchu-tsode pills comes from the practice of the [14th-century] Nyingma mahasiddha Drubtob Ogyen Lingpa (Grub-thob O-rgyan gling-pa).
 He was a great practitioner of Kalachakra and had great realizations of it.
 There is that connection.
 But, as for more of a connection with general Tibetan medicine, I don't know.